-Whether you just crossed the finish line at a marathon (NYC Marathon anyone?) or finished a big long run, Congrats!
+You just crossed the marathon finish line.
+Congrats!
+But now what?
 Now is the time to Hit Reset — use yoga to restore balance — and optimize the recovery process.
 We have your complete plan from the first 2 hours after your marathon to a week after.

 POST-MARATHON — FIRST 2 HOURS

 If you finished a marathon, you’ll likely be hobbling to your hotel or home.
 It’s a bit of a circus.
 If you’re warm enough, Hit Reset even before you shower, otherwise right after.
 Take 5 minutes to hit up some key stretches before you nap or celebrate.
 You’ll notice a huge difference in your post-marathon shuffle.

 If you really can’t manage the 5 or 10 minutes, we get it.
 Repeat after us: Anything is better than nothing.
 Try one pose as you relax, nap, scroll social media, or whatever.
 One of our top picks for runners is Reclined Hero: Lie on your back with your feet wider than hip width and drop your thighs together into a triangle shape.
 Breathe deeply.

 Before you turn in for (hopefully) great night of restorative sleep, choose a longer video that gently encourages your body to relax and recover.
 We’re talking all passive stretching, no more work for you today.
 Breathe deeply and honor yourself and your run.

 Again, if that's too much of a time commitment get your legs up the wall and breathe deeply for at least 5 minutes.
 Even that will make a huge impact on your recovery.

 POST-MARATHON — THE DAY AFTER

 Getting out of bed is your new marathon.
 Joints are rusty and loud, cracking and popping.
 It’s common to have low back and hip pain.
 You may feel hunched over.